Skip to main content

 What They Are

 Societies are organisations that students set up to pursue shared interests.
 That sounds a bit vague, but it makes more sense when you look at the list of societies on offer.
-Each one is run by students who are passionate about it, whatever 'it' may be - debating, acting, activism, music, academics, the list is endless.
-Well, not endless, the list is just over 120 societies long.
-But that's plenty to be getting started with, and if you have an interest that isn't represented, you can set up your own through the Central Societies Committee.
+Each society is run by students who are passionate about it, whatever 'it' may be - debating, acting, activism, music, an academic field or topic, the list is endless.
+Well, not endless... the list is just over 120 societies long.
+But that's plenty to be getting started with, and if you have an interest that isn't currently represented by a society, you can set up your own through the Central Societies Committee.

 Trinity Societies Hub